Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Methodology

 \section{Methodology}

 In this section, we present and rationalize our proposed xSSAB approach to explain face verification decisions efficiently.
-Understanding which parts of an image pair leads to a matching or non-matching decision is crucial to make face recognition more transparent and explainable.
-We propose to backpropagate the similarity score of face image pairs through a siamese face recognition setup to efficiently indicate which parts of the image pair contribute to a match or non-match decision.
-By investigating the positive and negative impact of feature dimensions on the similarity-based comparison score, gradients based on these impact can be backpropagated to highlight important pixels.
+Understanding which parts of an image pair lead to a matching or non-matching decision is crucial to make FR more transparent and explainable.
+We propose to backpropagate the similarity score of face image pairs through a Siamese FR setup to efficiently indicate which parts of the image pair contribute to a match or non-match decision.
+By investigating the positive and negative impact of feature dimensions on the similarity-based comparison score, gradients based on these impacts can be backpropagated to highlight important pixels.
 An illustration of our methodology is shown in Figure \ref{fig:overview}.

-In the first step, we propagate both images through a siamese network of face recognition model $M$ to gain feature embeddings $E^{i}, E^{j}$ of the face images $I^{i}, I^{j}$ as demonstrated in Figure \ref{fig:overview}.
-We extend the face recognition model $M$ by adding a cosine similarity layer, which calculates and outputs the cosine similarity $S_{C}$ of both input face images to include the matching process in the network architecture.
-To simplify the calculation we also internally normalize the features before calculating the cosine similarity which simplifies the cosine similarity formula:
+In the first step, we propagate both images through a siamese network of FR model $M$ to gain feature embeddings $E^{i}, E^{j}$ of the face images $I^{i}, I^{j}$ as demonstrated in Figure \ref{fig:overview}.
+We extend the FR model $M$ by adding a cosine similarity layer, which calculates and outputs the cosine similarity $S_{C}$ of both input face images to include the matching process in the network architecture.
+To simplify the calculation we also internally normalize the {embedding vectors, $E^i$ and $E^j$,} before calculating the cosine similarity which simplifies the cosine similarity formula: {

 to